 Registers are entered directly by the Class teacher onto Arbor then checked by the admin team each morning.
-Teachers mark present/absent and the school office then complete and follow up on any absence Fortnightly absence reports are printed and reasons for absence subsequently recorded using the relevant codes as below:-
+Teachers mark present/absent and the school office then complete and follow up on any absence Daily absence reports are printed and reasons for absence subsequently recorded using the relevant codes as detailed in Appendix A.